Electronic health record dashboards and clinical IT systems in use

 Usually when the practice is changing EHRs, adding interfaces, preparing for go-live, or still dealing with unresolved workflow issues after the change.

-No. The bigger risk is usually the office-side execution around devices, printers, scanning, user readiness, timing, and vendor coordination.
+No. The bigger risk is usually the office-side execution around workflow configuration, role readiness, timing, interface planning, and vendor coordination.

 Yes.
 That coordination is often where technical and operational loose ends either get resolved or fall between teams.